jeffmcutter/cf_shortcuts/cfssh/doc-tools/HEAD.md

 *cftail\* commands require multitail be installed and in the PATH.*

-You can get multitail from EPEL (https://fedoraproject.org/wiki/EPEL).
+You can get multitail and pssh from EPEL (https://fedoraproject.org/wiki/EPEL).

 **-request commands can only be run from a ManageIQ/CloudForms appliance in the region in question.*